ASOS first half profit falls 87% on supply chain constraints

-LONDON, April 12 (Reuters) - British online fashion retailer ASOS ASOS.L reported an 87% fall in first half profit, reflecting supply chain constraints impacting stock availability and cost inflation.
+LONDON, April 12 (Reuters) - British online fashion retailer ASOS ASOS.L reported an 87% fall in first half profit, reflecting supply chain constraints impacting stock availability and cost inflation, though it did maintain its guidance for the full year.

-However, apart from the removal of Russia's contribution to the second half following last month's decision to suspend sales, ASOS's full year guidance remained unchanged.
+Apart from the removal of Russia's contribution to the second half following last month's decision to suspend sales, ASOS's full year 2021-22 guidance remained unchanged.

+ASOS, which sells fast-fashion aimed at 20-somethings, said there was a greater risk to guidance than normal in the second half as the full impact of recent inflationary pressure on consumers and the potential impact on discretionary spending were yet to be felt.

+However, it said that despite the external challenges it expected sales growth to accelerate in the second half.

 ($1 = 0.7680 pounds)